 The main issue you’re going to see in most muscle activation studies is the fact that they typically don’t use much weight/higher intensities or sets to failure (3,8,9).
 This is usually due to safety concerns, logistics issues with monitors and cables, and even subject lifting experience.
 The lack of weight or fatiguing scenarios has huge implications for the hamstrings and squat strength that we’ll touch on in Issue # 3.
 The main study that examined maximum effort squats placed the subjects into an isometric position (15) which could reduce hamstrings activation since the hips are not actually extending independently of knee motion.
 Another issue we see is that one study controls the tempo of the lift, resulting in a slower concentric portion (8).
 We know from other studies that maximizing the intended and overall velocity of a lift can increase muscle activation (14) so slowing the lift will obviously not produce the best results.

-We do see in one study that increasing the load or weight lifted resulted in greater hamstrings activation in the squat (12).
-This study still did not examine the effects of maximum weights or fatiguing conditions so it’s tough to make real world applications from many of these data points.
+We do see in one study that increasing the load or weight lifted resulted in slightly greater hamstrings activation in the squat (12).
+This study still did not examine the effects of maximum weights or fatiguing conditions so it’s tough to identify where the hamstrings might help out in the squat.

 Issue # 2: Gender Differences